submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 git push HEAD:<VERSION-NO>
 ```

-# Step 3: update the operator version references and create a release
+## Step 3: Update the Operator Version References and Create a Release

 Once the other builds have finished and you have 0.2.0-rc0 release tags for the submariner and lighthouse projects, you can proceed with changes to the operator.

-## Change referenced versions
+### Change Referenced Versions

 Edit the operator [versions](https://github.com/submariner-io/submariner-operator/edit/master/pkg/versions/versions.go) file and change the project version constants to reference the new release, "0.2.0-rc0".